 Book Ends: Chiyoko taking off in a spaceship.
 Earthquakes are Book Ends in Chiyoko's life.

-Christmas Cake: Brutally played in the world of movies; Eiko Shimao is barely a decade older than Chiyoko, and undeniably beautiful, but after Chiyoko becomes a star, Eiko is only ever cast as the scheming older woman opposing her.
+Christmas Cake: Played in the world of movies; Eiko Shimao is barely a decade older than Chiyoko, and undeniably beautiful, but after Chiyoko becomes a star, Eiko is only ever cast as the scheming older woman opposing her.